Zebratic/virus/README.md

 	\_| |_/ \___/  \_/\_/     \__|\___/    \__,_||___/ \___|(_)

-	1. Install Agency FB Font package (Double Click)
+	1. open and Install Agency FB Font

 	2. Open the Virus.exe